Cloud Migration Strategy

 FAQs on Cloud Migration

-When it comes to multi-cloud vs hybrid cloud, multi-cloud infrastructure involves using multiple cloud services of the same type, while hybrid cloud includes the integration of different types of clouds (public, private, or on-premises).
+When it comes to multi-cloud vs hybrid cloud, multi-cloud infrastructure involves using multiple cloud services of the same type, while hybrid cloud includes the integration of different types of cloud computing (public, private, or on-premises).

 The tools commonly used for cloud migration include AWS Migration Hub, Azure Migrate, Google Cloud Migrate, AppDynamics, Datadog, Dynatrace, Flexera, IBM Turbonic, Cloudsfer, Carbonite Migrate, and more.